The Best Places To Visit in Goa

 Tiny little Goa is India’s smallest state and in my opinion, it’s also the best.
 It is certainly the most popular with tourists and receives over 2 million visitors each year.

-There is a hell of a lot to do in Goa and it’s no surprise that travelers routinely end of staying for months on end.
-But in this post, I will cut through the chafe and give you my insider rundown on the very best places to visit in Goa to make your visit totally unforgettable.
+There is a hell of a lot to do in Goa and it’s no surprise that travelers routinely end of staying for months on end long after their Visas have expired in some cases.
+But in this post, I will cut through all the chafe and give you my insider rundown on the very best places to visit in Goa to make your visit totally unforgettable.

 Not many people appreciate that Goa was a Portuguese colony for 400 years – they were in India before the British and left after them.
 Goa did not join with the rest of India following independence in 1948 but was formally annexed by the Indian army in 1967.